slerman12/Help-me/1-Sam.md

 ## $\mathfrak{\text{P}rologue}$

-&ensp;&ensp;&ensp;"Who is Sam?" is what the Congress asks.</br>&ensp;&ensp;&ensp;&ensp;&ensp;“A not-bald, not-especially-traumatized, PhD student in artificial intelligence,” the records read.
+&ensp;&ensp;&ensp;"Who is Sam?" is what the Congress asks.</br>&ensp;&ensp;&ensp;&ensp;&ensp;“A not-bald, not-especially-traumatized PhD student in artificial intelligence,” the records read.

 </br>